Ismayilli District: Geography

 Ismaiyilli district has a rich nature.
-The forests are composed of oak, hornbeam, beech-tree, alder-tree, birch-tree, poplar, pear, spoke and other trees.
-Such fauna as elk, mountain goat, chamois, deer, roe deer, bear, boar, lynx, fox, wolf, squirrel, coon, pheasant, partridge, eagle, falcon, tetra and others are found in the forests.
+The forests are composed of oak, hornbeam, beech, alder, birch, poplar, pear, spoke, and other trees.
+Such fauna as elk, mountain goat, chamois, deer, roe deer, bear, boar, lynx, fox, wolf, squirrel, coon, pheasant, partridge, eagle, falcon, tetra, and others are found in the forests.

 Demographics

 Its population was 86,100 persons on January 1, 2018.
 Azerbaijanis are the overwhelming majority.
 Tats, Armenians, Russians and Lezgians are other ethnic groups of Ismayilli District.